AkashJawale/The-complete-node.js-developer-course/Node.md

 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.

 Node.Js package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

+JSON = Javascript object  notation and its way to represent javascript arrays and objects using a string.